kartik-v/yii2-grid/README.md

     - `skip-export-txt`: Will skip this element during export only for `txt` export format.
     - `skip-export-xls`: Will skip this element during export only for `xls` (excel) export format.
     These CSS can be set virtually anywhere.
 For example `headerOptions`, `contentOptions`, `beforeHeader` etc.

+With release v2.1.0, you can now merge additional action items to the export button dropdown.

 ## Data Column (Enhanced)
 ### \kartik\grid\DataColumn